 Moving, dissatisfied with your service or going off-grid?
 You’ll need to know how to disconnect your power.

-If you're on a fixed-term electricity contract and you're looking to switch to another provider before that contract is up, there are a few considerations you'll want to keep in mind.
+If you're on a fixed-term electricity contract and you're looking to switch to another energy provider before that contract is up, there are a few considerations you'll want to keep in mind.
 First and foremost, you may have to pay an early-exit fee to get out of your current contract, and this fee can vary greatly depending on your energy retailer.
 Even if you have reached the end of your contract period, you will likely need to pay a disconnection fee, though this is dictated by your energy distributor rather than your energy retailer.

 On some energy contracts, moving to another premises is all it takes for them to switch off your power automatically.
 With others, however, you do need to inform them in advance.
 It is generally good to give your provider around two weeks’ notice when disconnecting.